GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ::::{grid-item}
 :::{figure} ./DayComparison-2023-11-27.png

-A band-by-band plot of surface reflectance for satellite (blue) and field (red) data.
+A band-by-band plot of surface reflectance for satellite and field data.
 Satellite uncertainty error bars for each band are the standard deviation of pixel values over and surrounding the field site.
 Field uncertainty error bars are the standard deviation of values after averaging all spectra within the same satellite pixels.

 :::